Have you had big overdraft problems for a long period?

 Instead, you say the bank should have known they were unaffordable for you because of all the financial problems it could see on your statements and your credit record.

-Here is a checklist, work out if any apply to you:
+Here is a checklist, do any apply to you?

-- having direct debits or standing orders not being paid;
+- often having direct debits or standing orders not being paid;

 - a lot of gambling showing on your statements;